Also known as: Cuphead in: "Don't Deal With the Devil"

 Having more detail is always a good thing.

 Specifically: Describe these bosses a little more in-depth.

 Also found in the debug menu is a boss called "Light".
-The boss is basically a crudely drawn thing and has no attacks.
+The boss is basically a crudely drawn thing and is in the middle of an array of rotating lasers, some of which can harm the player and some that don’t depending on their color.
 When the battle begins, cutouts of Jared Moldenhauer's head fly in a straight angle.
 It also lacks a death quote.

 This boss was apparently cut early, as all of the assets are crudely-drawn placeholders, and it lacks a hitbox for the player to damage them.